deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 ### Approve the Subnet Route

-1. Go to the Tailscale admin console and click your MT6000 in the machine list.
+1. Go to the Tailscale admin console and click your Flint 2 in the machine list.
 2. Click **Machine settings > Edit route settings** (near the bottom of the dropdown).
 3. You should see `192.168.8.0/24` listed.
 Approve it.